Santa-fr/Taichi/README.md

 1. Pai Jiao (Taper le pied)
 2. Yu Nu Chuan Shuo (La fille de jade tisse et lance la navette)
 3. Ma Bu Shuang Ya Zhou (un coup de coude)
+# A part with how to complete / modify the database will be added soon

-# Some more movements will be added SOON !
+# Some more movements will be added SOON too!
 # The database will be finished on January.